Tech901/web-programming-precourse/PreCourse-Exercise.md

 ### 8.1 More Bio Containers

-Although we've added a new div to our code, you will notice we haven't made any visbile changes to the page.
+Although we've added a new <div> to our code, you will notice we haven't made any visbile changes to the page.

-Let's create (5) new divs inside 'info' and assign the class names "name, profession, divider, bio, & button" respectively.
+Let's create (5) new <div> inside 'info' and assign the class names "name, profession, divider, bio, & button" respectively.

     <div class="card">
         <div class="profile">